Ramón Vázquez: Playing career

 Vázquez attended Barrio Valle Real High School in Cidra, Puerto Rico and Indian Hills Community College in Centerville, Iowa.
 He was drafted by the Seattle Mariners in the 27th round (734th overall) of the 1995 Major League Baseball draft.

 Vázquez debuted with the Mariners in 2001.
 Following the 2001 season, he was traded with Tom Lampkin, Brett Tomko and cash to the San Diego Padres for Alex Arias, Ben Davis and Wascar Serrano.
 Following the 2004 season, Vázquez was traded with David Pauley, Jay Payton and cash to the Boston Red Sox for Dave Roberts.
 On July 7, 2005, he was traded by the Red Sox to the Cleveland Indians for Alex Cora.
 Vázquez became a minor league free agent after the 2006 season, and on November 17, 2006, signed a minor league contract with the Texas Rangers.
 Midseason injuries to Rangers third baseman Hank Blalock and second baseman Ian Kinsler forced Vázquez into an everyday role for the first time since the 2003 season.

-On August 22, 2007, Vazquez had seven RBI with two homers in a record-setting 30–3 win over the Baltimore Orioles.

-On May 12, 2008, against his former team, the Seattle Mariners, Vázquez hit a walk-off home run in the 10th inning off Brandon Morrow.
+On August 22, 2007, Vazquez had seven runs batted in with two home runs in a record-setting 30–3 win over the Baltimore Orioles.
+On May 12, 2008, against the Mariners, Vázquez hit a walk-off home run in the 10th inning off Brandon Morrow.
 On July 29, 2008, Vázquez victimized the Mariners again with last at-bat heroics.
 After his third error of the game allowed the Mariners to take a 10–9 lead in the top of the 9th, Vázquez doubled to right-center field off Mariners closer J. J. Putz, just out of Ichiro's reach, to drive in 2 runs as the Rangers won the game 11–10.

 On December 12, 2008, Vázquez signed a two-year deal with the Pittsburgh Pirates.
-Ramón also participated in the 2009 World Baseball Classic, representing Puerto Rico, where he played third base.
+Vázquez also participated in the 2009 World Baseball Classic, representing Puerto Rico, where he played third base.

 On April 4, 2010, in a last-minute roster move, Vazquez was designated for assignment by the Pirates, and was released four days later.
 Vazquez signed a minor league contract with the Seattle Mariners on April 16, 2010.
 He was later released on June 16, 2010.
 He signed on to play with the Houston Astros Triple-A affiliate Round Rock Express on June 24, 2010.

 After signing a minor league contract with the St. Louis Cardinals for 2011, he was released on June 1.
 He signed a minor league contract with the Toronto Blue Jays on June 19.
 He was released on July 22.
 On August 15, he signed a minor league contract with the Florida Marlins.